RSS

 For you’re my only friend.

-*You did some acting when you were younger.
+*You did some acting when you were younger?
 Do you still?

-I had a brilliant Music teacher in elementary school, who put on elaborate school-wide musical plays every year.
-My first part was the role of Marcie in “We’re all Stars, Charlie Brown.”
 I was seven.
 My large-scale theatrical debut was as Kim, the Ravenal’s daughter in “Showboat.”
 Shortly after that, I starred in an eight-part PBS educational miniseries called “Pass it Along.”

-You never know what tomorrow will bring.
+You never know what tomorrow will bring!

 *What was it like to work at Ingram Book Company?
 What does a “book buyer” do?